DavidBruant/writings/_posts/2016-12-18-building-software-for-data-ownership.md

 It's sort of obvious for desktop software, but it's not enough understood in mobile apps or on the web.
 The web has [Service Workers](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorker) now.
 Already available for [~62% of page views](http://caniuse.com/#search=service) at the time of writing.
 Use it.
 No excuse.

+##

+* Data is saved in the background regularly without the user having to intervene
+* Data is first stored on the device it's created
+* Data can be accessed online of offline
+* Data is saved/synced/backuped in a server of the user's choosing
+* (if applicable) data can be stored in the software distributor server after the user has been properly informed of what this means
+* Read, create and edit capabilities can easily be rich-shared

 ## Review of a few softwares